 How convincing does the State have to be?

-1. Whether the hearsay evidence is corroborated, in whole or part, by live testimony presented at the probation violation hearing or an admission by the probationer;
+- Whether the hearsay evidence is corroborated, in whole or part, by live testimony presented at the probation violation hearing or an admission by the probationer.

-2. The source of the hearsay including the potential for bias or motive to fabricate, and
+- The source of the hearsay, including potential bias or motive to fabricate.

 What are your rights?

-Because revocation hearings have the potential to deprive persons of their liberty, minimum guarantees of due process are necessary.
-(See State v.
+Because revocation hearings can deprive persons of their liberty, minimum guarantees of due process are necessary.
+See State v.
 James, 797 A.2d 732 (2002), ¶ 12).
 You have the right to be represented by counsel.
 (17-A M.R.S.A. § 1206(4)).
-You have the right to present evidence on your own behalf.
-Id..
-And you also have the right to confront and cross-examine witnesses that are testifying against you.
-Id..
+You have the right to present evidence on your behalf.
+Id.
+You also have the right to confront and cross-examine witnesses that are testifying against you.
+Id.

 What happens if you lose your hearing?

-The court also has discretion in determining whether or not probation will continue after you serve some of your suspended sentence.
-For example, if your suspended sentence were 6 months and the state were to prove a probation violation, the Judge could do any of the following and more:
+The court also has discretion in determining whether probation will continue after you serve some of your suspended sentences.
+For example, if your suspended sentence were six months and the state were to prove a probation violation, the Judge could do any of the following and more:

-1. Full Revocation – Require you to serve the entire six month suspended sentence.
-Because you have served your entire suspended sentence, your probation will “terminate” at the end of the sentence.
-The slang term for this sentence is “six months, probation to terminate.”
+1. Full Revocation – Require you to serve the entire six months suspended sentence.
+Because you have served your complete suspended sentence, your probation will “terminate” at the end of the sentence.
+The slang term for this sentence is “six months probation to terminate.”